coloursofnoise/Resources/Mapmaking:-Entity-and-Trigger-Documentation.md

 ### Badeline Boost

 This is the way Badeline helps out Madeline by literally giving her a boost.
 If placed individually, it will activate the "final boost", used to transition into the next checkpoint in the Summit vanilla chapters.
 If it's noded, it will move to the next node once the player activates the one previous to it.
 These boosts have a set distance, but it can be interrupted with a dash.
-Final Boosts boost Madeline upwards indefinitely until they either go through a screen transition or hit a Stop Boost trigger.
+Final Boosts boost Madeline upwards indefinitely until they either go through a screen transition or hit a Stop Boost trigger or Summit Background Manager.
 "Lock Camera" makes it so the game will always keep it on the screen once it is in it.

+### Summit Background Manager

+This entity manages the Summit launch cutscenes; when Madeline passes through it during a Badeline Booster's final boost, she'll freeze in place and the launch scene will begin.
+The Cutscene parameter determines what dialog entry to play for the cutscene, which will be skipped if the parameter is left empty or if the Intro Launch box is ticked.
+Badeline will always appear during the launch sequence for a cutscene included.
+The Ambience parameter determines the background ambience during the launch sequence, and if the Dark box is ticked, the background will become the dark version seen in Chapter 9.
+When the sequence finishes, the player will automatically take the screen transition directly above them in the room.

 ### Summit Checkpoint

 In essence, they are glorified mid-screen spawn point markers.
 Once the player is standing near it, it'll trigger a change of spawn point, so one needs to place spawn points near each one.
 Two Checkpoints can have the same number, but it has no purpose unless branching paths exist.
 The number set on their configuration window is what shows in-game.
 It is recommended to only use these when it is not possible to backtrack, since they can only be activated once.

+### Heart Doors

+These are the gates blocking progress into Chapter 8, its B- and C-side, and the latter two thirds of Chapter 9.
+The Requires parameter determines the number of Crystal Hearts the player needs to have collected to open the gate.
+If Start Hidden is ticked, the gate will be hidden at first, and come crashing down when the player gets within 12 tiles of it horizontally.
+The falling Heart Door will destroy any Dash Blocks in its way, and is the only thing that can kill the player in Assist Mode.

 ### Wall Boosters / Ice Walls